-India`s first Prime Minister, Jawaharlal Nehru, inaugurated the Birla Planetarium on July 2, 1963.
-The Birla Planetarium has the honor to be the second major Planetarium being set up in the commonwealth countries.
+Popularly known as "Taramandal", the planetarium was inaugurated on 2nd July 1963 by the then Prime Minister of India, Jawaharlal Nehru.
+The Birla Planetarium has the honour to be the second major Planetarium being set up in the commonwealth countries.
 It almost was very close with the inception of the planetarium in London just a few years earlier than the Kolkata Planetarium.
-Though formally inaugurated in 1963, the planetarium started functioning from September 29, 1962. it functioned as an institution that would provide guidance for educational, science and research.
-This is the largest in the whole of Asia and the pioneer among its kind.
+Though formally inaugurated in 1963, the planetarium started functioning from September 29, 1962.
+It functioned as an institution that would provide guidance for educational, science and research.

 The second largest of its kind in the world, this planetarium was opened for the spectators on 29th September 1962.
 Birla planetarium is a spectacular asset of modern Kolkata.
 It was constructed at a cost of a whopping two million rupees.
 The area of the planetarium is about an acre, which has given on lease by the West Bengal Government.
 The planetarium is a single storied, circular structure constructed in pure Indian architectural style.
 The central dome has a diameter of 27m shaped in imitation of the Buddhist Stupa at Sanchi.
 Interesting exhibits are the fine collections of paintings, celestial models and busts of famous astronomers that line the corridors.
 The gigantic planetarium projector accessories comprise of 29,000 parts and combine to portray on the inner ceiling of the planetarium, the naked face of space, Stars, planets and heavenly bodies.